Federal Pell Grants

 Students who exhaust their annual Pell Grant eligibility (100%) may be eligible for additional Pell Grant during a subsequent semester within the same academic year.

-- Student must begin attendance in at least six (6) credits in the given semester
+- Student must begin and remain enrolled in at least six (6) "active" credits in the given semester

 Students who meet these criteria may receive up to 50% of their annual Pell Grant eligibility in the subsequent semester (based on enrollment).